PJalv/SDP-IoT-Device-Control/README.md

 ## Overview
 ![Big Picture](https://i.imgur.com/pV2HRJF.png)
-The SDP-IoT-Device-Control project is structured to leverage a combination of hardware components and software technologies to provide a comprehensive IoT device control system.
+This Senior project is structured to leverage a combination of hardware components and software technologies to provide a comprehensive IoT device control system.
 Here's an overview of the project's structure and the technologies used:

 ### Components:
 1. **ESP32 Microcontrollers**: These are responsible for device control, data collection, and communication.